Commodities: Sculpture and Ceramics

 by Renee So

-new and existing works including a series of darkly playful objects, such as over-sized ceramic snuff bottles shaped like lemons, noses, or poppy seeds.
+new and existing works included a series of darkly playful objects, such as over-sized ceramic snuff bottles shaped like lemons, noses, or poppy seeds.

 Opening Times